Vladimir Chekalov: Biography

 Vladimir Fedorovich Chekalov was born July 6, 1922, in the village of Novaya-Vyaltsevo, Sologalich county of Kostroma Province in the Soviet Russia.

 In 1926 his family moved to Leningrad.
-In 1936, Vladimir Chekalov, who has shown the ability to draw, goes to the Secondary Art School at the All-Russian Academy of Arts.
-His teachers there were noted art educators Pavel Naumov, Alexander Zaitsev, Samuil Nevelshtein, Mikhail Natarevich.
+In 1936, Vladimir Chekalov went to the Secondary Art School at the All-Russian Academy of Arts.
+His teachers included noted art educators Pavel Naumov, Alexander Zaitsev, Samuil Nevelshtein, and Mikhail Natarevich.

-Together with Vladimir Chekalov in those years in the Secondary Art School involved many well known in the future artists and sculptors: Evgenia Antipova, Mikhail Anikushin, Vecheslav Zagonek, Victor Teterin, Alexei Eriomin, Marina Kozlovskaya, Oleg Lomakin, Maya Kopitseva, Abram Grushko, and others.
-In 1941, Vladimir Chekalov graduated from the Secondary Art School.

-In July 1941, Vladimir Chekalov was drafted into the Red Army and took part in the Great Patriotic War, which led the Soviet people against Nazi Germany and its allies.
-As sapper he participated in the Battle of Stalingrad, was wounded and marked by military awards.
+In July 1941, Vladimir Chekalov was drafted into the Red Army and took part in the Great Patriotic War.
+As a sapper, he participated in the Battle of Stalingrad; he was wounded and marked by military awards.

-In 1944–1945, Vladimir Chekalov of the 3rd Ukrainian Front took part in the liberation of the Nazi occupation of Romania, Bulgaria, Hungary, Yugoslavia, and Austria.
-Vladimir Chekalov demobilized in 1946.
-During the war, he lost all the family: his parents died in the siege of Leningrad, two elder brothers were killed at the front.
+In 1944–1945, he took part in the liberation of the Nazi occupation of Romania, Bulgaria, Hungary, Yugoslavia, and Austria as a part of the 3rd Ukrainian Front.
+During the war, he lost all of his family: his parents died in the siege of Leningrad, two elder brothers were killed at the front.

-After demobilization in October 1946, Vladimir Chekalov entered at the first course of Department of Painting of the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin.
+After demobilization in October 1946, Vladimir Chekalov entered the first course offered by the Department of Painting at the Repin Institute of Arts.
 There he studied under Alexander Zaytsev, Boris Fogel, Genrikh Pavlovsky, Lija Ostrova, Semion Abugov, Mikhail Platunov, and Joseph Serebriany.

-In 1952, Vladimir Chekalov graduated from the Leningrad Institute of Painting, Sculpture and Architecture as artist of painting in Rudolf Frentz workshop, together with Sergei Babkov, Leonid Baykov, Irina Baldina, Dmitry Beliaev, Abram Grushko, Marina Kozlovskaya, Boris Korneev, Elena Kostenko, Oleg Lomakin, Piotr Fomin, Boris Lavrenko, and other young artists.
-His graduated work was genre painting named "Soldier kitchen", devoted the first days of a new life in the liberation from Nazi German town.
+In 1952, Vladimir Chekalov graduated from the Leningrad Institute of Painting, Sculpture and Architecture as a painter in Rudolf Frentz's workshop, together with Sergei Babkov, Leonid Baykov, Irina Baldina, Dmitry Beliaev, Abram Grushko, Marina Kozlovskaya, Boris Korneev, Elena Kostenko, Oleg Lomakin, Piotr Fomin, Boris Lavrenko, and other young artists.
+His graduation work was a genre painting named Soldier Kitchen, devoted to the life in a town newly liberated from Nazi Germany.